wiki-games/wikimark/docs/wikimark.md

 -[ ] An empty checkbox;
 -[*] Filled checkbox, marked with a ✓;
 -[x] Failed checkbox, marked with an ✗;
--[-] The checkbox, and the text of the list item, are crossed-out;
+-[-] The checkbox and the text of the list item are crossed-out;
 -[?]
 A checkbox with a question mark in it;
 -[!]
 A checkbox with an exclamation mark in it.
 ```